harsh3401/harsh3401.github.io/Assignments/Assignment3/backend/tasks.md

 - [ ] Responsive Design
 - [ ] Bootstrap Usage and specified points in spec
 - [ ] Stock Market Open setup for polling
+- [ ] Service to fetch data from APIs

 ## Backend